“ANTI-ABORTION” IS ABOUT CONTROLLING FEMALE SEXUALITY

 Meanwhile, responsibility, or rather blame, for an unplanned pregnancy rests on the woman.
 She must be punished.
 The advent of the pill and the legalization of abortion, however, means that women can escape their righteous punishment and can participate in the sin of sexuality with relative abandon.
 Women can pursue sexual pleasure without wrath.
 That is something that must be stopped.
 The licentious woman cannot be allowed to escape the consequences of her actions.

 So Chris Matthews hit the nail on the head when he brought up punishment, but not quite in the way he may have intended.
-By bringing up punishment and eliciting a response from Trump, which in turn elicited a further response from Republican candidates, it is clear that the “right to life” position on abortion has little to do with protecting the rights of the fetus as a human being.
+When Trump admitted that women seeking abortions must be punished, he unintentionally revealed the underlying weakness of the “abortion is murder” equation.
+Meanwhile, the desperate backpedaling by the Republican Party and even his own campaign reveals that the “right to life” position on abortion has little to do with protecting the rights of the fetus as a human being.
 In short, almost everyone on the right acknowledges that abortion is not the moral equivalent to murder.
 This is a fundamental problem for a so-called “pro-life” movement that benefits from this very equation.

 Almost nobody believes this.
 Equating abortion to murder is a rhetorical device that is never subject to analysis.
 Few people actually believe it in practice.
 This is why, when asked, most pro-lifers are willing to make exceptions for rape and incest.
 If abortion were akin to murder, such exceptions could not be defended.
 After all, the child does not inherit the sins of the father (Eze 18:20).